pnp/cli-microsoft365/docs/manual/docs/cmd/spo/propertybag/propertybag-remove.md

 `--help`|output usage information
 `-u, --webUrl <webUrl>`|The URL of the site from which the property should be removed `-k, --key <key>`|Key of the property to be removed.
-Case-sensitive `-f, --folder [folder]`|Server- or site-relative URL of the folder from which to remove the property bag value `--confirm`|Don't prompt for confirming removal of property bag value `-o, --output [output]`|Output type. `json|text`.
+Case-sensitive `-f, --folder [folder]`|Site-relative URL of the folder from which to remove the property bag value `--confirm`|Don't prompt for confirming removal of property bag value `-o, --output [output]`|Output type. `json|text`.
 Default `text` `--verbose`|Runs command with verbose logging